mschlenker/lesslinux-builder/README.md

 **Stable: Yellow** Building with 3.17.3 is partially tested.
 Firefox 33.1.1 has some issues building the russian, portuguese and polish language packs.

-**Unstable: Yellow** libpng 1.6.14 has been added and should automatically be selected by most programs that formerly used libpng 1.5.x. cmake has been updated to 3.0.2, but not yet tested in a full build.
+**Unstable: Red** libpng 1.6.14 has been added and should automatically be selected by most programs that formerly used libpng 1.5.x. cmake has been updated to 3.0.2, but not yet tested in a full build. pkg_content for boost and some other updated packages is missing.

 ## Checking out